All Products

 Supports selecting all physical tables (non-Dataphin automatically generated physical tables), logical tables, and views (non-parameterized views) with read permissions under the current tenant.

-For how to obtain read permissions for physical tables, see Apply, Renew, and Return Table Permissions.
+For information on how to obtain read permissions for physical tables, see apply for, renew, and return table permissions.

 Field List